rohanpadhye/blog/_posts/2019-11-05-Conference-Attendance.md

 There are several different inclusive strategies that conference organizers can consider (with overlaps between them):

 * **Rotating conference venues around the world**.
-[ICSE](http://www.icse-conferences.org) is a great example: the conference location continuously rotates between Europe, North America, and other continents.
+[ICSE](http://www.icse-conferences.org) is a great example: each year, the conference location rotates between Europe, North America, and either one of the other continents.
 I was surprised to find that [only two conferences between ICSE 2014 and ICSE 2023](http://www.icse-conferences.org/history.html) were assigned a location in the USA, which is the most common host country for many conferences in this field.
 * **Locating the conference in [a country that is welcoming to visitors](https://www.passportindex.org/byWelcomingRank.php)**.
 For example, [ICLR 2020](https://iclr.cc/) will be held in Ethiopia ([a rank #1 location](https://www.passportindex.org/comparebyDestination.php?p1=et&fl=&s=yes)).
 * **Addressing the visa issue explicitly in the *Call for Papers* (CFP)**, and providing means of alternate presentation for affected authors of accepted papers.
 Such statements can help potential authors resolve worries about the risk of losing out on publication, should their travel be restricted after paper acceptance.
 	* **Remote presentation**: [OOPSLA](https://www.sigplan.org/Conferences/OOPSLA/) and [POPL](https://www.sigplan.org/Conferences/POPL/) have indicated support for *authors of all nationalities* in their CFPs since 2017 and 2018 respectively.
 They have recently been joined by another SIGPLAN conference: [PLDI 2020](https://pldi20.sigplan.org/track/pldi-2020-papers#accepted-papers).
 	* **Deferred presentation**: Another strategy is to allow authors to present their work in person at a sister conference, usually held in a different country.
 [CSCW and ECSCW](https://cscw.acm.org/2019/submit-papers.html) are some of the leaders in this space.
 * Support affected authors with alternate means of presentation (e.g. remote video or allowing someone else at the conference to present), without explicitly mentioning this on the website.
-For example, I have been able to get official policies out-of-band from [ICSE 2020](https://conf.researchr.org/home/icse-2020) and [ASE 2019](https://2019.ase-conferences.org/) upon request (see below).
+For example, I have been able to acquire policies out-of-band from [ICSE 2020](https://conf.researchr.org/home/icse-2020) and [ASE 2019](https://2019.ase-conferences.org/) (see below).

 The rest of this post outlines the results of my survey of individual conferences.
-For each conference, I've tried to gather two types of data: (1) conference locations for the last 10 years, (2) what can authors of accepted papers do if they cannot present in person due to visa issues.
+For each conference, I've tried to gather two types of data: (1) conference locations for the last 10 years, (2) policy for accepted papers do if their authors cannot present in person due to visa issues.

 If you would like to add to this list, please [send me an email](http://rohan.padhye.org).